Art Issues- Art and Social Justice

 1. A demand for an investigation at protest rally, 9 December 2019, Central, Hong Kong.

 2. Now rejected by the Town Planning Board: an artist’s rendition provided by the Government Hill Concern Group of the Sheng Kung Hui’s proposed high-rise hospital on Bishop Hill, next to Government House, in Central

 All Photos: John Batten

 (Please scroll down for English version)

 A Significant Shift in Decision-making?

 by John Batten

-This opinion piece was originally published in Ming Pao Weekly on 21 November 2019.
-Translated from the original English by Aulina Chan.
+This article was originally published in Ming Pao Weekly on 20 December 2019.
+Translated into Chinese by Aulina Chan.